chuck-martin/writeforyou-stackbit-fresh/src/pages/index.md

     title: About
     section_id: about
     content: >
       This is my personal and professional website.
-It contains:

-    *   Information about me
+It contains:Information about me

       *   A blog where I write about topics that interest me, especially in the fields of technical communication and user experience